abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 3. Some metrics like `fetal_movement` and `baseline_value` don’t influence each other much.
 This means they measure different aspects of fetal health, so a comprehensive monitoring system should track both for a full picture.

-4. The "histogram" metrics all provide similar insights, so I could reduce the number of metrics it tracks by focusing on just one or two of these.
-This would make data collection quicker, reducing the workload for healthcare staff without losing important information.
+4. The "histogram" metrics all provide similar insights, so I could reduce the number of metrics it tracks.
+This would make data collection quicker, reducing the workload for healthcare staff without losing important patient information.

 ## Model Building